deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task09.md

-# C1 - File Storage Security - Task 9: Too EZ 😎
+# C1 - File Storage Security - Task 8: Import What? 😕

 ## DESCRIPTION

-To deploy protection, all you have to do is make the function grab objects from the FSS ScanOnGetObject Object Lambda Access Point (say that five times fast).

-Even if you don’t know Python, don’t worry.
-If you can type, you can deploy protection.
+Since you can’t fix the application to stop having vulnerabilities right now, you need to stop the application from returning malware to the user.

+To that end, you need to protect the microservice that serves the optimized images from the image bucket.
+That way, whenever the webpage asks for a file, if it would return malware, it instead … doesn't do that.

 ## DETAILS

-You can find the ScanOnGetObject Access point for the deployed “File Storage Security All in One Template” product under the “ScanOnGetObjectAccessPointARN” entry in Events ⇒ Outputs.

-Find the line that starts with “bucket =” at the top of the Python file, and replace everything inside the quotes with the ScanOnGetObjectAccessPointARN value.

-Once you’ve done this, click “Deploy” to deploy your new function version to production.

-Click Verify once you’re done deploying protection.
+In order to protect the microservice, you must find the microservice.

+In the "Credentials" section, you can find a link to the Lambda with the microservice’s code under “FSSLambdaToProtect.”
+Go ahead and navigate to that link.

+You’ll see it’s a Python function that fetches images from the Image bucket and returns them to the rest of the application.

+To complete this challenge, enter the first line of code of this Lambda function.

 ## NOTES

+This is just to make sure you’re on the right page.

+Deleting or messing up this code is like breaking a mirror—if you do it, you'll have seven years of bad luck.
+So be careful to not delete or change anything you shouldn't.

 ## SCORING

-protectionChecker
+import base64

 ## HINTS

 ### HINT 1
-If you don't have the “ScanOnGetObjectAccessPointARN” entry in Events ⇒ Outputs for your File Storage Security All In One Service Catalog product, redeploy the product with "ScanOnGetObject" set to "true".
-The ARN will look like: "arn:aws:s3-object-lambda:xx-xxxx-x:xxxxxxxxxxxx:accesspoint/fss-olap-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+You can find the Code on the page if you scroll down a little.
+Make sure you have the "Code" tab selected.
+Also, make sure to enter the first line of code, exactly as it appears.

 ### HINT 2
-The code you have to change is on line 11.
-Make sure you've activated your FSS stack in the FSS console using the ScannerStackManagementRoleARN and StorageStackManagementRoleARN.
-Finally, ensure that the ARN is entered correctly into the bucket variable.

-### HINT 3

-1. Make sure you have the FSS AIO Service Catalog product deployed successfully with "ScanOnGetObject" set to "true," and that you've added the stack to the FSS console.
-2. Copy the ARN from “ScanOnGetObjectAccessPointARN” entry in Events ⇒ Outputs.
-3. Navigate to the "FSSLambdaToProtect" URL from the "Credentials" section to be taken to the Lambda code page.
+1. Navigate to the URL found in the "Credentials" section under "FSSLambdaToProtect."
-4. Replace line 11 with the following, replacing the ARN with the ARN you copied from step 2: bucket = "arn:aws:s3-object-lambda:xx-xxxx-x:xxxxxxxxxxxx:accesspoint/fss-olap-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
+2. Find the "Code" section of the Lambda page.
+3. Copy the first line (import base64) into Mission Control, and hit "Submit."